animal-tree/Writing-stuff-2/Theories/I-Should-Research-This-More.md

 And yes, that means slightly (perhaps below measurement precision levels) more perceived gravity at daytime than nighttime.

 ### Yes.
 There’s some extra gravity-like force during daytime hours.

+YouTube video idea: "Are you heavier during the day than at night?"

+Suppose the Earth was somehow frozenin its orbit.
+Due to its gravity on your relative to that of the sun's, you'd still be comfortably on its surface experiencing things about the same.

+But now, what if we resume that orbital motion gradually back to normal?
+Well, a big ball —  the Earth would now be accelerating towards you while pulling you along on an orbital trajectory.

+That acceration might be really small — like really small.
+Perhaps imperceptible.

+But under your feet, the ground literally moves towards you.
+And for that reason, you're actually a bit heavier on that side ofthe Earth, the sun-facing side.

+But on the nighttime side, well, it's the opposite.

+So yes, surprisingly, by perhaps imperceptibly small margins, you're a bit heavier during the day.